Monroeville Mall: Renovation and expansion

 The largest renovation and expansion project ever at Monroeville Mall was completed in 2003–2004, when CBL & Associates Properties purchased it.
 The main entrance area fronting the mall was redeveloped into an 80000 sqft lifestyle center called The District.
 Inside the mall, extensive upgrades to the mall's entrances, restrooms and common areas were completed, with new escalators, lighting fixtures, railings, flooring and seating among the new amenities.
 The food court was also extensively renovated, complete with new tables and seating.
 Likewise, the fountain near the elevator was removed to maximize seating area for the food court and the glass elevator itself refurbished.
-In 2012–2013, even more changes are afoot as a new wing, anchored by a 12-screen Cinemark Theatres and additional in-line shops, is under development on the former JCPenney pad site.
+In 2012–2013, even more changes were afoot as a new wing, anchored by a 12-screen Cinemark Theatres and additional in-line shops had been constructed.

-As of March 5, 2015, CBL & Associates Properties officials announced their continued commitment to Monroeville Mall with a multimillion-dollar renovation project slated to begin later that month.
-Renovations will include "a comprehensive refreshing of the mall's interior, including a new color scheme of muted tones of blue, gray and brown.
-The existing lighting will be removed, and new contemporary sconces will brighten the common areas.
-Sleek stainless steel railings will line the walkways.
-In addition, customers will discover new groupings of soft seating, designed for relaxing and chatting.
-Upgrading the restrooms is also on the schedule, with new tile, granite and cherry wood finishes.
-New furniture and finishes in the Food Court will reflect the overall contemporary new design.
-The mall's exterior will also be enhanced with new benches and receptacles."
-This project is designed to "focus on offering shoppers a welcoming, vibrant destination to shop, dine and spend time with family and friends."

-2015 shooting

 On February 7, 2015, a juvenile later identified as 17-year-old Tarod Thornhill entered the men's department on the lower level of Macy's department store about 7:30 p.m. and shot his intended target and two bystanders, leaving two with critical injuries.
 Victims were sent to nearby Forbes Hospital.
 Among the witnesses were NFL Wide Receiver Terrelle Pryor, who tweeted about the incident afterward.
 As a result of this incident, the mall has instituted a youth escort policy which requires all youths 18 and under to be escorted by a parent or guardian 21+ on Fridays and Saturdays from 6 p.m. to close.
 Mall management, Monroeville police, and Allegheny County have pledged to work together to secure the future of the mall and the community by implementing further security measures, which "will include — but not be limited to — increased installation of security cameras and video surveillance."
 Despite the negative attention the mall has received, municipal leaders continue to stress that "Monroeville Mall is a very safe, family-oriented," destination which continues to anchor the largest concentration of businesses and commerce in the eastern suburbs of the Pittsburgh Metropolitan Area.

+On March 5, 2015, CBL & Associates Properties officials announced their continued commitment to Monroeville Mall with a multimillion-dollar renovation project slated to begin later that month.
+Renovations included a minimal overhaul of the mall's interior, including a new color scheme of muted tones of blue, gray and brown.
+The existing lighting was removed, and new contemporary sconces were used to brighten the common areas.
+Sleek stainless steel railings were upgraded to line the walkways.
+In addition seating areas were added designed for relaxing and chatting.
+The restrooms were upgraded with granite and cherry wood finishes.
+New furniture and finishes in the Food Court reflected the overall contemporary new design.
+The mall's exterior was also enhanced with new benches and receptacles."
+This project is designed to "focus on offering shoppers a welcoming, vibrant destination to shop, dine and spend time with family and friends."